wei-qi-home/wei-qi-home.github.io/_pages/teaching.md

 * Yingchen Liu (2020) -> Master in Data Science at Harvard.

-Postdocs:
+Postdoctoral Fellows
+---
 * Mengyi Sha (2025)，assistant professor at the School of Economics and Management, Beijing University of Posts and Telecommunications.
-* [Aiqi Zhang](https://sites.google.com/view/aqzhang) (Co-Supervisor), assistant professor at the Lazaridis School of Business & Economics, Wilfrid Laurier University.
+* [Aiqi Zhang](https://sites.google.com/view/aqzhang) (Co-Supervisor, 2023), assistant professor at the Lazaridis School of Business & Economics, Wilfrid Laurier University.